wp-plugins/buysellads/readme.txt

 * Fix default homepage value if configuration file isn't reachable.

 = 2.3.0 =
-* Add the ability to detect and display specific ads in Posts for iPhones, iPads, iPods or Andriod devices.
+* Add the ability to detect and display specific ads in Posts for iPhones, iPads, iPods or Android devices.
 * Add the ability to disable the 'Advertise Here' text in the RSS feed.

 = 2.2.3 =